-Following the news is so deeply ingrained an activity into the day to day lives of modern human beings that most of us never question its value.
+Following the news is so deeply ingrained an activity into the day-to-day lives of modern human beings that most of us never question its value.

 If you believe that watching the news keeps you updated with what’s happening in the world, educates you, introduces new ideas and developments into your life, notifies you of the dangers of life which could otherwise go unnoticed and harm you, provides you with topics to talk about with other people, makes you a better citizen, and improve the overall quality of your life; I’ve got bad news for you (no pun intended).

-Not only you’ve been conned you into believing that you are receiving the above benefits when you are not, by following the news, you are also actively setting yourself up for failure in life.
+Not only you’ve been conned into believing that you are receiving the above benefits when you are not, by following the news, you are also actively setting yourself up for failure in life.

-Following the News Makes You a Coward
+Following The News Makes You A Coward

 It’s no accident that the news is almost always bad news.
 Fear is our strongest emotion, the purpose of which is to keep us alive.
 When we used to live in tribes, an unnoticed danger in our environment could easily cost us our lives so we are evolved to make it a priority to pay attention to the potential dangers that could be lurking around.